-In this study, we combine various aspects of previous approaches, and perform a 3D global hydrodynamical simulation of the engulfment of a 1\Mj \ac{HJ} by a 1\Msun early-stage red giant.
-We model the \ac{HJ} as a gas sphere in order to self-consistently model changes to the planet mass and structure, and the effects of ram-pressure drag or hydrodynamical drag, which is the dominant form of drag for the system at hand (see Section \ref{subsec:energy_mech}). \cite{Abia+20} applied a similar approach to modelling the collision between a brown dwarf and a 1\Msun main-sequence star.
+In this study, we combined various aspects of previous approaches, and performed a 3D global hydrodynamical simulation of the engulfment of a 1\Mj \ac{HJ} by a 1\Msun early-stage red giant.
+We modelled the \ac{HJ} as a gas sphere in order to self-consistently model changes to the planet mass and structure and to include the effects of ram-pressure drag or hydrodynamical drag, the dominant form of drag in our scenario (see Section \ref{subsec:energy_mech}). \cite{Abia+20} applied a similar approach to modelling the collision between a brown dwarf and a 1\Msun main-sequence star.

 This paper is structured as follows.
 In Sections \ref{subsec:regimes}, we outline different regimes of star-planet interaction to provide context for our chosen system parameters.
-In Section \ref{sec:methods}, we describe the system we simulate and the simulation setup.
+In Section \ref{sec:methods}, we describe the system we simulated and the simulation setup.
 In Section \ref{sec:results}, we present our results, including the different phases of planetary engulfment (Section \ref{subsec:phases}), the evolution of the planet velocity (\ref{subsec:vel}), planet mass ablation (\ref{subsec:ablation}), and the disruption and penetration depth of planetary material (\ref{subsec:disruption}).
 In Section \ref{sec:discussion}, we discuss possible observational signatures associated with \ac{HJ} engulfment, including surface chemical enrichment (\ref{subsec:enrichment}), induced stellar rotation (\ref{subsec:spinup}), and luminous transients (\ref{subsec:transients}).
 We summarise our findings in Section \ref{sec:conclusion}.